 Most people are exposed to the cold sores virus when they are young after close contact with someone who has a cold sore.

 The cold sore virus is spread by direct skin-to-skin contact and is highly infectious.
 Be careful not to spread cold sores, particularly around babies and children.
 It can be fatal to newborn babies.

 Check if it’s a cold sore

-Small, fluid-filled blisters are the main symptom of cold sores in adults and children [anchor link to images at foot of page – see caption info at end of page].
+Small, fluid-filled blisters are the main symptom of cold sores in adults and children.

 Dangers to children and babies